asafaven/veeva/README.md

 C - Apply nginx-ingress-controller
 ----------------------------------

+Nginx ingress controller application is configured on tf/helm-cart.tf

 Nginx ingress controller is applied using helm.
 The following configurations were added:

     * deletion_protection false -> in order to allow deleting it and creating it again.
     * rbac.create - create the relevant permissions required on the rbac cluster in order to collect the ingresses and expose them.
     * controller.service.type - Load balancer -> in order to verify that the nginx service account is created by load balanacer type with the relevant gcp loadbalaner.
     * controller.service.externalTrafficPolicy = Local  -> To provide the external ip address of the nginx controller service, and not the external ip of the node.
-    * controller.publishService.enabled = true -> similar reason (maybe one of those two is deprecated, but anyway to make it work I added both of them)
+    * controller.publishService.enabled = true -> similar reason (maybe one of those two is deprecated)

 D - Apply web test application
 ------------------------------

+Web test application is configured on tf/helm-cart.tf

     * Creates "web" namespace terraform object
     * Runs the web chart located on helm/web

 Web Chart:
 ----------

 The web chart includes the following templates:

      * nginx-deployment.yaml - the nginx web server deployment, referenced to volume mount of the configmap includes the html page to load up.
      * nginx-html-config.yaml - The configmap includes the html page to load up.
      * nginx-service.yaml - The requests are done with ingress, so we can use ClusterIP service, that allows only internal cluster connections to the pod.